 “We have made great progress in changing the competitive culture of the program, and I look forward to continuing to build SLU women's soccer back into a championship-level program,” Shields said.
 “The commitment of the current players and strong recruiting prospects promise a bright future for our program in the classroom, on the field and in the community.”

 Shields helped guide Harvard to the Ivy League title and an NCAA Championship berth in 2008 and 2009.
 She coached two Ivy League Rookies of the Year, 16 All-Conference selections and six National Soccer Coaches Association of America All-Region choices.

 A goalkeeper, Shields enjoyed a distinguished playing career (2002-05) at Harvard.
 She garnered All-Ivy accolades all four seasons and was an NSCAA All-Region honoree and team captain her senior campaign.
 Shields ranked fourth nationally in save percentage in 2005, set a school record for shutouts in a season and helped lead the 2004 Crimson to the NCAA Championship.

-Shields is a 2006 graduate of Harvard with a bachelor of arts degree in government.
-She is pursuing a master's degree in sports administration at Northwestern.
+Shields is a 2006 graduate of Harvard with a Bachelor of Arts degree in government.

 WHAT THEY ARE SAYING ABOUT KATIE SHIELDS